Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

-The cohort was also too young to reach the middle and higher officer ranks, who had been less likely to die in past wars than regular soldiers.
-Even the lower officer ranks of captains and majors were significantly older than the 1919-21 cohort in 1942, averaging 33.5 and 26.5 years of age, respectively \citep{Foerster2009}.
+The 1919-21 cohort was also too young to reach the middle and higher officer ranks, who had been less likely to die in past wars than regular soldiers.
+In our data, only 5\% have reached lieutenant rank.
+Even the lower officer ranks of captains and majors tended to be significantly older than the 1919-21 cohort, averaging 33.5 and 26.5 years of age in 1942, respectively \citep{Foerster2009}.
 Moreover, unlike in previous wars, there was a high casualty rate among officers in WWII \citep{Mueller2016}.
+For example, the proportion of officers among all missing during the deadliest defeat in German military history, the collapse of the \textit{Heeresgruppe Mitte} on the Eastern Front in 1944, corresponded exactly to their proportion in two combat divisions studied by \cite{Hartmann2010}.\footnote{``\textit{This suggests that the 1944 catastrophe must have affected the [divisions] across the board.
+All became their victims, regardless of rank, function, or place of operation}'' \citep[p.
+220, own translation]{Hartmann2010}.}

 Instead, the likelihood of injury and duration of imprisonment depended primarily on which part of the front the soldiers were fighting,\footnote{While all POWs in Western Allied custody were released by the end of 1948, the last POW from Soviet captivity did not return until 1956.
-In our sample, those serving at the Eastern front were also more than twice as likely to suffer from bullet wounds than those serving only at the Western or Southern fronts.} over which they had little control.
-Notably, the soldiers' region of deployment did not depend on their regions of origin \citep{Overmans1999}.\footnote{In our data, place of residence in 1939 do indeed not predict on which front a soldier served.} And while the very young and old were more likely to be released early \citep{Overmans2000}, our analysis conditions on age.
+In our sample, those serving (also) at the Eastern front were more than twice as likely to suffer from bullet wounds than those serving only at other fronts.} over which they had little control.
+Notably, the soldiers' region of deployment did not depend on their regions of origin \citep{Overmans1999}.
+And while the very young and old were more likely to be released early from captivity \citep{Overmans2000}, our analysis conditions on age and focuses on a birth cohort that was already in their mid-20s by the end of the war.